browserstack/python-appium-app-browserstack/README.md

 - Set the device and OS version

-- Ensure that `browserstack.local` capability is set to `true`.
+- Ensure that `local` capability is set to `true`.
 Within the test script, there is code snippet that automatically establishes Local Testing connection to BrowserStack servers using Python binding for BrowserStack Local.

 - If you have uploaded your own app update the test case